COMPONENTS OF AN IEP

 - Safety or other health needs

-- Attending PE more frequently than other students to support progress in the PE curriculum
+- Attending PE more frequently than other learners to support progress in the PE curriculum

 - Attending PE with older peers or peer partner PE class